semalis/uram/test/regression/README.md

 ### Coverage

-We leverage functionality in Golang 1.20 to track code coverage on the `arkeod` binary during live execution.
+We leverage functionality in Golang 1.20 to track code coverage on the `uramd` binary during live execution.
 Every run of the regression tests will generate a coverage percentage with archived, versioned, and generated code filtered - the value will be output to the console at the end of the test run.
 Coverage data is cleared after each run and a convenience target exists to open the coverage data from the last test run in the browser.

 ```bash
 make test-regression-coverage